Alcohol Treatment Centers in Denver, CO

 Serenity - 4.9 miles from Denver, CO

-Serenity is a residential alcohol rehab in Commerce City, CO, 80022 zip code.
+Serenity is an inpatient alcohol rehabilitation center in Commerce City, CO, 80022 zip code.

 Address: 7251 East 49th Avenue, Commerce City, CO 80022 in Adams County